TheNightMayor/Starfinder-SRD-Markdown/Compendium/SF1E/Bestiary/Alien-Codex/Shotalashu Feral.md

 ## Shotalashu Equipment

-As technology has advanced, [[Telepathic Bond]]ing with shotalashus has become possible for those who aren’t lashunta.
+As technology has advanced, Telepathic Bonding with shotalashus has become possible for those who aren’t lashunta.
 The lashuntas have also maintained traditional gear for shotalashu riding: the shotalashu link cortex and the shotalashu saddle.